Alejandro1337-home/Document-Document-Document/DHCP/README.md

 # DHCP Server Setup Guide

-This guide walks you through setting up a DHCP server on Ubuntu and CentOS.
+This guide walks you through setting up a DHCP server  on CentOS.

 ## CentOS DHCP Configuration